RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 #### Notes

+tair might only be the agent of abādhyamāna, abhyupeyate might be bhavatā none of the three people have a sublating condition

+kim āyātam > what comes to something (ṣaṣṭhī), what difference does it make to something mañjarīkāraḥ says: sa hi ghaṭād vastv-antaraṃ cet, tat kim āyātaṃ yad asau na pūrvavad upalabhyate?

+Vācaspatimiśraḥ
+nanu utpādyatāṃ nāma abhāvaḥ bhāvād bhinnaḥ kim āyātaṃ bhāvasya?

+the not acceptance of the being ancillary to kathā on the part of the acceptance of the exitence of the various things which depends on the understanding of the various even if you accept that just the madhyastha is true and it's not refuted at that time is a kathāṅga, but that doesn't change my not-accepting that we need for kathā to accept of tattatsattvābhyupagama
+I say rather that whether we accept various enitites as existence depends on it to be sarvaprakārābādhita This existence I don't believe to be necessary for kathā

+pratīyate = dṛśyate
+we see that laukikavyavahāra is ... only on the basis of understanding something being a certain way for a certain amount of time and only for some perceivers

+this is what we mean when we say lit. this is that which is said:

 ### Passage 22

 #### Apparatus

 #### Text

-tasmād, ‘‘yādṛg:vyavahāra-niyamaḥ kṛtaḥ, tan-maryād" ānena n' ollaṅghit"’ eti yad vādi-vāg-vyavahāre madhyasth'-āvagamaḥ, sa vijayate, yasya ca vacasi n' aivaṃ,
+tasmād, ‘‘yādṛg:vyavahāra-niyamaḥ kṛtas, tan-maryād" ānena n' ollaṅghit"’ eti yad vādi-vāg-vyavahāre madhyasth'-āvagamaḥ, sa vijayate, yasya ca vacasi n' aivaṃ,
 [[madhyasthaḥ|tasy']] āvagamas tasya parājayaḥ |
 yatra vādy-ukta:nigraha-sattv'-āvagamaḥ,
 sa nigṛhītaḥ,
-tad-itaras tu na tath"’ ety—adi:niyama' eva kath"-ārambhāya grāhyaḥ |}₄₋₂
+tad-itaras tu na tath"’ ety—adi:niyama' eva kath"-ārambhāya grāhyaḥ | ^p221

 #### Translation

 Because of this, we have to accept only restrictions such as the following in order to begin to debate:
-‘If the perception of the arbiter regarding the verbal behaviour of the claimant is ‘He did not overstep the limit of the kind of restriction in behaviour we had made,’ then he will win, and for him in whose speech it's not so, his (the arbiter's) perception is his (the debater's) defeat.
+‘If the understanding of the arbiter regarding the verbal behaviour of the claimant is ‘He did not overstep the limit of the kind of restriction in behaviour we had made,’ then he will win, and for him in whose speech it's not so, his (the arbiter's) understanding is his (the debater's) defeat.
-Where he perceives the existance of a losing fault spoken by the claimant, he loses, and the other doesn't’ etc.
+Where he (the arbiter) understands the existence of a losing fault spoken by the claimant, he (the claimant) loses, and the other doesn't’ etc.